 Elvina cowered, waiting to be struck.

-Dekle dropped his arm, and his expression shifted to concern, though Violet thought guilt would have been more appropriate.
+Dekle dropped his arm.
+His expression shifted to concern, though Violet thought guilt would have been more appropriate.

 Violet had often wondered if Dekle would also harm their daughter.
 Thankfully, it appeared he would not.

 Violet inched open the closet door; Elvina’s yellow bathrobe hung from a hook.
-Dropping the car keys into the robe’s pocket, Violet imagined Elvina trying to figure out how on Earth they had gotten there.
+She dropped the car keys into the robe’s pocket, imagining Elvina trying to figure out how on Earth they had gotten there.
 Hopefully she’d find them tonight, take Amelia, and flee.